 Jane’s father is unknown.
 Her mother has AIDS and is mentally unstable.
 Jane was abandoned by an unknown person at Kalundu Market.
 She has three siblings that are in a rehabilitation center after being found living on the streets.

 The biggest ongoing need at Mulango is financial support for the older kids’ education.
 Around the age of 13 Kenyan teenagers take a test to gain the opportunity to further their education in local boarding schools.
 This education is critical for equipping these children to lead stable lives.
 Our prayer is that the 58ten community would be able to provide for the tuition costs of the children old enough to attend these schools during the semester.

-The Kitui Baby Home houses approximately 40 babies, and is designed to house a total of 52 babies between infancy and five years of age, after which they are usually admitted to either the Mulango or Mukaa home.
-There are currently 17 staff members working at the home under the management of Winfred Kioko, the former Assistant Manager at Mulango.
+The Kitui Baby Home houses approximately 50 babies, and is designed to house babies between infancy and five years of age, after which they are usually admitted to the Mulango Children’s Home.
+There are currently 23 staff members working at the home under the management of Winfred Kioko, the former Assistant Manager at Mulango.
 See pictures of the home.